Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 J – LOCH ETIVE – There is a free small parking right near the gorgeous Loch Etive.
 This is the endpoint of the road.
 If you are lucky and the water is flat you will get the perfect picture with the mirror reflection of the mountains.
 We weren’t that lucky as it was raining, nevertheless, it was beautiful!

-Loch Etive - Scotland Road Trip Itinerary
+Loch Etive on a Scotland Road Trip Itinerary

 Loch Etive © The Luxury Travelers